 Hime Cut: Before she cut her hair short.
 A inversion as she lacks every single trait normally associated with it.

 I Can't Dance: In the ball before she goes to America Haruhi ends up stepping on Tamaki's feet when they dance since it's her first time dancing the girl's part.

 I Choose to Stay: Remains with the Host Club after her debt is paid (in both anime and manga).

 Imagine Spot: Subverted.
 That distant, unfocused look?
 It means she's mentally reviewing this week's store specials as she plans her grocery shopping list.

 Informed Attractiveness: Most of the Host Club members and especially Tamaki will continuously fawn over how "cute!!!" she is, even though they're surrounded by equally, if not more, cute girls on a daily basis.
-The same goes for the Zuka club, and in the past, Haruhi'd appearantly recieved love confessions from guys once a month.
-Although, her boyish and "natural" look does make her stand out.
+The same goes for the Zuka club, and in the past, Haruhi had apparently received love confessions from guys once a month.
+Though it might be her boyish and "natural" look that makes her stand out.